Palashtalukder78/simple-functional-todo-application-with-redux/README.md

 ## Features

-- Add, edit, and delete tasks
+- Add, status, filters, and delete tasks
 - Mark tasks as completed
 - Filter tasks (base on status(completed,incompleted,and All) and colors)